lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     - If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the "clean-up phase".
-    - If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver enters the "equalization phase" for this window.
+    - If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver enters the "retransmission phase" for this window.

 - on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the receiver has not yet determined if the current window is a not-last one or the last one, the receiver MUST send a SCHC ACK for this window, and it keeps accepting incoming messages.

-In the "equalization phase":
+In the "retransmission phase":

 - if the window is a not-last window